Ah, the summer before college.

 - Remove any old, embarrassing posts that you don’t want your roommate to see.

 - Make a LinkedIn account.
 You can find jobs/internships, network with professionals in any field, and much more.
 You might not use it all too much right away, but you’ll definitely see the use of it later on in your college life.
 (Speaking of which… you should begin your internship search NOW – trust me, it’s not too early!)

 - Join the Facebook page and/or follow the Twitter account for your class and stay updated!
 Talk to people, ask questions, and make friends before you officially start college.

 3. Make a list of things you need to buy for your college dorm.

 It might be a good idea to list out everything you will need for college and start knocking them out before you get to college.
-You can take advantage of all the discounts, deals and sales on school supplies, dorm room needs, electronics, kitchen appliances and more on the Student Save Engine.

 4. Register for classes.

 Review (which means actually read through) the syllabus for each class to see if it’s something that you’d actually be interested in.
 Remember, this is college, where you actually pay for your classes– so only register for classes that you think are going to be worth your time, money, and effort! *You might also want to check the reputation of the professor before registering for a class, although you have to use your discretion with some of the reviews.*

 Most colleges offer financial assistance of some sort, including university grants, but you can always apply for outside scholarships!
 But before you go ahead and start applying to scholarships, master these scholarship hacks first so you don’t waste time!

 + Be warned: textbooks are expensive.
 However, there are good and bad times to buy textbooks, and TUN’s Textbook Search Engine will give you the cheapest options (new, used, or e-books) for your textbooks.